jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    Let each dough ball rest until they expand and then one by one put them into a pot of boiling water and 80grams or so of baking powder for 30 seconds to to a minute.
+    Let each dough ball rest until they expand and then one by one put them into a pot of boiling water and 80 grams or so of baking powder for 30 seconds to to a minute.
 Flipping so both sides are nicely saturated.